MaximeRobeyns/agnfinder/docs/source/inference.rst

 - the (conditional) prior network :math:`p_{\theta}(z \vert x)`
 - the generation or *decoder* network :math:`p_{\theta}(y \vert z, x)`

-For easy modification and quick comparisons, these networks are described along with the other CVAE parameters in the CVAE `configuration
+For easy modification and quick comparisons, these networks are specified along with the other CVAE parameters in the CVAE `configuration
 <#cvae-configuration-config-py>`_ (described later).

-By specifying the MLP architectures through instances of ``arch_t`` classes in the configuration, this prevents writing repetitive code and keeps the neural network definitions close together.
+By specifying the MLP architectures through instances of ``arch_t`` classes in the configuration, we can avoid having to write the same neural network initialisation code and further this keeps the neural network definitions close together for easy comparison.

 The ``arch_t`` constructor has the following signature: